 We wanted to create an alternative scheme at Wyvern Park, responding directly to the demands of its surroundings.
-After changing course from our original planning permission for a supermarket, we pursued and were granted planning to turn half the site into industrial space, and the other into a housing development with a significant amount of public open space.
+Initially we were eyeing a supermarket for the site, but we revised our plans and secured planning for a two-fold development of industrial space coupled with much needed housing for the local area, connected with a significant amount of public open space.

 Unlocking the site